 In common with most domestic furniture, pet beds are often sprayed with a very toxic group of chemicals called flame retardants.
 Often overlooked in the field of dog care it pays to ask questions when choosing your next dog bed.

-Items sprayed with flame retardants are supposed to burn more slowly in the event of a fire.
+Items sprayed with flame retardants are supposed to burn more slowly in the event of a fire but even this is widely disputed.

 A huge body of international scientific evidence now links everyday exposure to fire retardant chemicals used in sofas, mattresses, carpets and other household items to thyroid problems, lower birth weight, reduced IQ, hyperactivity, poorer coordination, reduced fertility, birth defects, hormonal changes and cancer.
 Children and domestic pets can be especially vulnerable.

-One particular type of flame retardant chemical called Polybrominated Diphenyl Ehers (PBDEs) is widely used and is highly toxic.
+One particular type of flame retardant chemical called Polybrominated Diphenyl Ethers (PBDEs) is widely used and is highly toxic.

 Other flame-retardant chemicals include boric acid, a respiratory irritant; antimony, a metal potentially more toxic than mercury; and formaldehyde, a well-known hazardous toxin.